 “Due to the health crisis caused by the coronavirus and as a precautionary measure, we are unfortunately forced to postpone the Belgian Beer Weekend until next year,” the Belgian Brewers professional association said of the September 4-6 event.

-There’s nothing, of course, preventing people from having their own individual tribute to Belgian beer, which has been recognized by the as an important part of the Intangible Cultural Heritage of Humanity.
+There’s nothing, of course, preventing people from having their own individual tribute to Belgian beer, which has been recognized by the

 And there’s nothing to keep Belgians — and all lovers of a well-crafted brew — from praying that next year’s Belgian Beer Weekend will be able to be held.

 For many in the know, St. Arnould is the go-to saint for this particular prayer intention.

 Arnould, an 11th-century monk and later a bishop in Flanders, is said to have blessed a local brewery whose beer miraculously cured local people from the plague, according to Reuters.

 To continue honoring the patron saint of brewers, members of a guild known as the Knighthood of the Brewer’s Paddle normally carry a keg to Brussels’ Cathedral of St. Michael and St. Gudula to be blessed at the beginning of the Belgian Beer Weekend.
 The guild members are accompanied by musicians dressed in medieval costumes.